Omentir

 Vansh Yadav

-High-value B2B decision-makers-such as VP-level executives, enterprise directors, and C-suite officers-possess an extremely high shield against cold sales outbound.
-They receive hundreds of cold pitches across LinkedIn, email, and direct messages weekly, making traditional, product-heavy sales pitches completely useless.
+High-value B2B decision-makers, such as VP-level executives, enterprise directors, and C-suite officers, have a high filter for cold outbound.
+They get hundreds of pitches a week across LinkedIn, email, and DMs.
+Product-heavy sales notes get ignored.

 The Peer-to-Peer Rule

-Never use promotional hype words like "revolutionary," "best-in-class," "award-winning," or "disruptive."
-High-value enterprise buyers spot these sales scripts instantly.
-Address the buyer exactly how you would discuss a technical or growth challenge with a colleague over a coffee.
+Skip hype words like "revolutionary," "best-in-class," "award-winning," or "disruptive."
+Senior buyers spot those scripts.
+Talk about the problem the way you would with a colleague over coffee.

 • 3.
-The Low-Friction Closing Question: Never share calendar links or push for scheduling in the early message.
-Close with an open, soft question that lets them share their situation. ("Are you seeing this friction on your team too, or are you fully sorted there?")
+Low-friction question: Do not share calendar links in the first message.
+Close with an open question. ("Are you seeing this friction on your team too, or are you fully sorted there?")

 Transactional Sales Pitch (Avoid):